sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/rebuild-corrupt-pgsql-indexes.md

     and ix.indcollation != oidvectorin(repeat('0 ', ix.indnkeyatts)::cstring)
 order by stmt;

--- This is the output of the above query for the sourcegraph db.
+-- This is the output of the above query for the codeintel db.
 -- We execute each of these sequentially until the first failure, most likely -- due to duplicates, at which point we must delete those duplicates before -- trying again.
 You can find an example duplicate deletion query at the